dingchen-github/BehavioralCloning/writeup.md

 #### 5. Data generator

-In order to avoid excessive memory usage, a data generator was deployed, which yields the shuffled training data.
+In order to avoid excessive memory usage, a data generator was deployed, which yields the shuffled training data, as can be seen in the function `def generator(samples, batch_size=32)`.

 ---